by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader…

 — The Police, “Walking In Your Footsteps”

-While it’s easy to blame the economy for business struggles, recessions also present a ripe opportunity for reassessment.
+While we can blame the economy for business struggles, recessions also present a ripe opportunity for reassessment.
 Kind of like cardiac arrest makes you reassess whether chicken-fried bacon with cream gravy is the most sensible bedtime snack

 One classic perspective on reassessing a struggling business — or an entire industry — is “Marketing Myopia.”
-Written by the late great marketing guru Ted Levitt in 1960, “Marketing Myopia” accuses failing industries of defining themselves too narrowly, which renders them incapable of adapting to changing markets.
-Wrote Levitt, “The history of every dead and dying ‘growth’ industry shows a self-deceiving cycle of bountiful expansion and undetected decay.”
-(Levitt was also a colorful writer.
-Yes, it’s OK to write about business and do it with style.)
+Written by the late great marketing guru Ted Levitt in 1960, “Marketing Myopia” accuses failing industries of defining themselves too narrowly, which renders them incapable of adapting to changing markets:

 Cue The Police…